mikkel-ol/dotfiles/README.md

 - zsh
 - rcm

-Alternatively you can run the script `bootstrap.sh`. **Note** this installs all my default tools, so make sure you want them all!
+Alternatively you can run the script `scripts/bootstrap`. **Note** this installs all my default tools, so make sure you want them all!

 # Install